vikasrs4u/Ad-Click-Prediction/README.md

 ### Challenges Faced:

-We are highly motivated to work on Ad click prediction dataset, few challenges in this area of study is:
+We were highly motivated to work on Ad click prediction dataset, although few challenges in this area of study are:

 1)	There is very less publicly available data set for ad click.